-The spirit of Free & Open-Source Software (FOSS) is designed to provide to the wider world tools that are licensed in such a way that trying to control their usage in a zero-sum manner is an exercise (historically so) in futility.
+The spirit of Free & Open-Source Software (FOSS) is designed to provide to the wider world tools that are licensed in such a way that trying to control their usage in a zero-sum manner is an exercise in futility.

 Some developers posit that software defines the world: I don’t think it does.
 It’s just one of many tools used to contend with, and bring order to, the chaos of the world.

 For example, it’s nothing new that China is using software and technology platforms for the suppression of democracy, oppressive monitoring of their own citizenry, and even modern-day crimes against humanity being perpetrated against the Uyghur population.